Your Guide to Power Platform Certification in 2026

 How Long Does A Power Platform Certification Last?

-Important Distinction: The PL-900 Fundamentals certification holds a unique status: it does not expire.
-Once you earn this foundational credential, it remains permanently valid, serving as a stable, long-term validation of your core Power Platform knowledge.
+Important Distinction: The PL-900 Fundamentals certification is different because it does not expire.
+Once you earn this foundational credential, it remains on your transcript permanently.
+You do not need to take renewal assessments to maintain your Fundamentals status.

 Can I Skip The Fundamentals Exam?